ERIKASTIGLEMAN/NEWCommanderCalendar/README.md

 Technologies used:

 - Back End:
-  - using C# to build API
+  - C# to build API
   - LINQ and Entity Framework
 - Front End:
   - Javascript